billsioros/twitter-sentiment-analysis/README.md

 * Sioros Vasileios (billsioros)
 * Konstantinos Kyriakos (Qwerkykk)

+## Notice

+We are providing only a sample of the original datasets

+---

 Firstly, we define some utility functions and globally declare our train_set and test_set filenames